 Sausage is a mixture of base meats, spices, fats, and water.
 It can either be pressed into patties or encased and sold as links.
 Depending on the fat content of the base meat, there may be more water in the sausage blend.

 Sausage making originated when people realized that meat could be kept edible with the addition of salt and smoke.
 See our best sausage stuffer guide for more information on making sausages at home.

 As sausage became more popular and portable, sausage recipes became more specific to region and butcher.
 Today, more than two hundred types and varieties of sausage are sold around the world.

-Sausage making may be built around scraps including organ meats but it has has grown into a science.
-Different spice blends and smoking times offer diners a wide variety of flavors and textures.
-Temperature and cooking time are critical to make sure this delicious product is safe to eat.
+Sausage making may be built around scraps including organ meats but it has grown into a science.
+Different spice blends and smoking times offer diners a wide variety of flavors and textures – including a wide range of vegetarian options.